The Registrar’s Office is available Monday through Friday, 8:30 a.m. - 4:30 p.m. Students may register using one of two convenient methods:

 Withdrawing from a Course

-To withdraw from a course, students must submit an official add/drop form.
+To withdraw from a course, students must submit a withdrawal request using the SEAM's online form.
 Students may not withdraw from courses using SIS.
 Notice to the instructor of intent to withdraw is not sufficient, nor are telephone withdrawals accepted.
-The last date to withdraw from a class without academic penalty (without receiving the grade of F) is listed on the Course Withdrawal Schedule below.
+The last date to withdraw from a class without academic penalty (without receiving the grade of F) is published by the Registrar's Office under the Registration Deadlines.
 Students who withdraw after the deadline or stop attending class at any time without properly submitting an official add/drop form receive an ‘F’ (Failure) for the course.
 Tuition refunds are calculated from the date of receipt of the add/drop form in the Registrar’s Office.
-International students on an F-1 visa are advised to contact the Office of International Services at 667-208-7001 before withdrawing from or dropping a course.
+International students on an F-1 visa are advised to contact the Office of International Services before withdrawing from or dropping a course.

 Note: Federal aid recipients who withdraw from all coursework in a semester may have aid returned to the federal government according to federal “Return of Title IV funds” regulations, a copy of which can be obtained from the Office of Financial Aid.
 Aid recipients who withdraw from some courses in the semester but not all their courses may have their aid awards adjusted to the reduced cost of attendance.
 Students who drop to less than half-time status prior to beginning the class may have their federal aid canceled, even if some portions have already been refunded to them for living expenses.
 Students will receive a bill from the school for the balance due.
 Withdrawing from classes may also impact future aid eligibility.
 Financial Aid recipients are advised to consult with their academic advisor and the financial aid staff prior to withdrawing from classes.
 Students using VA benefits should contact the VA Certifying Official immediately.

-Full-time students may not enroll in more than 16 credits total per semester (Global MBA students register for 18 credits in the first spring term).
+Full-time students may not enroll in more than 16 credits total per semester.

 Part-time students may not enroll in more than 10 credits total per semester, unless approved by an academic advisor.